 Furthermore, we show that our optimisation viewpoint provides the means by which to derive new variants of VI and EP by showing that Gauss--Newton \citep{bjorck1996numerical} and quasi-Newton \citep{broyden1967quasi} approximations remain valid in these cases.
 These methods address stability issues by ensuring that updates to the approximate posterior always result in positive semi-definite (PSD) covariance matrices.
 Such stability issues have previously hindered the use of approximate inference in cases where the likelihood is not log-concave \citep{challis2013gaussian}.
 We also present an alternative approach to PSD constraints based on Riemannian gradients \citep{lin2020handling}.

-Finally we demonstrate that all the methods outlined here can be used to perform inference in Gaussian processes and their variants, as well as state space models.
-Our experiments show that for some complicated non-conjugate models our methods are able to significantly improve prediction accuracy relative to a simple heuristic approach.
+Finally, we demonstrate that all the methods outlined here can be used to perform inference in Gaussian processes \citep{rasmussen2003gaussian} and their variants, as well as state space models.
+Our experiments show that for some complicated non-conjugate models our methods can significantly improve prediction accuracy relative to a simple heuristic approach.

-Our main contributions can be summarised as follows: \begin{itemize} \item We present natural gradient variational inference, power expectation propagation, and posterior linearisation under a unified `Bayes--Newton' framework based on numerical optimisation.
-We argue that this presentation makes the connections between methods more explicit than previous work. \item We utilise this framework to derive novel Gauss--Newton methods for approximate inference, and a Gauss--Newton approximation to variational inference which guarantees the posterior covariance is PSD. \item We derive a (damped) quasi-Newton method for approximate inference based on the application of BFGS updates to local likelihood terms.
+Our main contributions, which apply generally to cases where the approximate posterior is chosen to be Gaussian, can be summarised as follows: \begin{itemize} \item We present natural gradient variational inference, power expectation propagation, and posterior linearisation under a unified `Bayes--Newton' framework based on numerical optimisation.
+We argue that this presentation makes the connections between methods more explicit than in previous work. \item We utilise this framework to derive novel Gauss--Newton methods for approximate inference, including a Gauss--Newton approximation to variational inference which guarantees the posterior covariance is PSD. \item We derive a (damped) quasi-Newton method for approximate inference based on the application of BFGS updates to local likelihood terms.
 This leads to novel quasi-Newton approximations for variational inference, expectation propagation, and posterior linearisation, all of which guarantee the posterior covariance is PSD. \item We discuss PSD constraints for variational inference based on Riemannian gradients, and show that similar constraints can be applied to expectation propagation and posterior linearisation.
 We also discuss heuristic methods for ensuring PSD covariances, and present case studies comparing the proposed methods. \end{itemize}